Email FacebookTwitterMenu burgerClose thin

 Where Can I Cash a Money Order?

-Usually, it’s best to cash a money order at the location the sender purchased it.
-It doesn’t need to be the exact physical location.
-But if the sender purchased it at a Walmart, you may want to go to a Walmart to cash it.
-The same goes for post offices, banks, credit unions, check-cashing stores, MoneyGram desks, etc. The money order will typically have a logo or stamp in the corner.
+It’s usually best to cash a money order at the place where it was purchased, or at least at a location within the same company.
+For example, if the sender bought the money order at Walmart, you may want to go to another Walmart to cash it.
+The same idea applies to post offices, banks, credit unions, check-cashing stores and money transfer services like MoneyGram or Western Union.
+The money order will usually have a logo or name printed on it showing where it came from.

 How Do I Cash a Money Order?